cv65kr/infra/README.md

 | kubeconfig_path | Path to kubeconfig default: kubeconfig_stg-k8s-kk-dev |

 # CD
-For progressive delivery operator it's used (https://flagger.app/)[Flagger].
-You will find an example of usage canary pattern in (./podinfo/canary.yaml)[Canary example].
+For progressive delivery operator it's used [https://flagger.app/](Flagger).
+You will find an example of usage canary pattern in [podinfo/canary.yaml](Canary example).

 # Development and debugging
-For better DX, there is installed (https://www.telepresence.io/)[Telepresence].
+For better DX, there is installed [https://www.telepresence.io/](Telepresence).

-To start use it on your local computer, follow the (https://www.getambassador.io/docs/telepresence/latest/install/)[instructions].
+To start use it on your local computer, follow the [https://www.getambassador.io/docs/telepresence/latest/install/](instructions).

 # Maintenance of your apps
 TODO